 It is not just that this is a lot of water, but it is water that some would say the state of California cannot afford to be exporting at all.
 Crucially, this is not an issue that is isolated to the US and China and not one that we see growing any easier to manage over the next 15 years without major changes to how food is produced, processed, and priced.

 Countries like Saudi Arabia are already investing heavily overseas to capture farmable lands, while countries like Singapore and the U.A.E. are investing in farming technologies that increase the percentage of food grown locally while dramatically lowering their water footprints.
-Investments and actions that all are signals for what is likely to come as water scarcity is recognized as the growing issue that major politician need to start to regulated and address.
+Investments and actions that all are signals for what is likely to come as water scarcity is recognized as the growing issue that major politician needs to start to regulate and address.

 N.B.
 Some numbers in calculations don’t match due to rounding.